MLIR

 Bufferization in MLIR is the process of converting the tensor type to the memref type.
 Simply put, bufferization is the process of converting computations on the mathematical tensor construct to computations on physical memory buffers.
 The bufferization dialect contains operations/interfaces specific to the bufferization passes.

-bufferization.alloc_tensor (::mlir::bufferization::AllocTensorOp)
+bufferization.alloc_tensor (bufferization::AllocTensorOp)

-allocate buffer for a tensor
+Allocate buffer for a tensor

 bufferization.alloc_tensor materializes an uninitialized tensor with a given shape (dynamic or static).
 It always bufferizes to a new buffer allocation of the given shape.
 The optional copy operand specifies the contents of the tensors.
 If no copy operand is specified, reading from the result of an alloc_tensor op yields an undefined value.